lavollmer/PWA-text-editor/README.md

 ## Description

 This project was to properly configure and update a website to be a functional PWA.
 A PWA is able to run on multiple platforms online and offline.
+Benefits of PWAs include: offline function, optimizing webpages, and single codebase.

 ## Table of Contents